techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 }

 What is the output?

-a.
-Line 4
+A. Line 4
 Line 6

-b.
-Line 4
+B. Line 4

-c.
-Line 6
+C. Line 6

-d.
-No output, compile error
+D. No output, compile error
 e.
 No output
 f.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: